 The College President, Vice-President of Academic Affairs, Vice-President of Student Support, and Vice-President of Business Services meet weekly to prepare Board of Trustees’ actions, discuss issues of college-wide impact, and coordinate activities from various areas of responsibility.
 Others are invited to join the discussion and to provide information on particular items as appropriate.

-2.2.3 Consultation Conference
+2.2.3 Consultation Council

-The Executive Council membership is joined by the Academic Senate President weekly to consult on all academic and professional matters (the 10+1), and to discuss any other matters for the good of the college.
+The Executive Council membership is joined by the Academic Senate President weekly and the Classified Senate President monthly to consult on all academic and professional matters (the 10+1), and to discuss any other matters for the good of the college.

 2.2.4 Administrative Council

-All College managers (College President, Vice-President of Academic Affairs, Vice-President of Student Support, Vice President of Business Services, Deans, and Directors) meet semi-monthly to review Board actions, discuss management issues of college-wide impact, and share news from various areas of responsibility.
+All College managers (College President, Vice-President of Academic Affairs, Vice-President of Student Support, Vice President of Business Services, Deans, and Directors) meet monthly to review Board actions, discuss management issues of college-wide impact, and share news from various areas of responsibility.
+Others are invited to join the discussion and to provide information on particular items as appropriate.

 2.2.5 Deans Council